forgecommunity/signalforge/README.md

 cd ios && pod install && cd ..
 ```

+**iOS installation checklist**

+- The package includes `signalforge.podspec`, so CocoaPods picks it up automatically when you run `pod install`.
+- No manual source copying is required; `src/native` is published with the npm package for codegen.
+- The runtime tries to install the JSI bindings automatically on React Native.
+If the native bridge is unavailable, the library falls back to JavaScript.

 ### Run the React Native Example (Local)

 Want to try it quickly in a real app?
 This repo includes a React Native example wired to the local package.